penguinolog/binfield/README.rst

     >>> repr(fr2)
     'ZBFrameControl(x=0xFF7F, base=16)'  # Mask if applied, if defined

-    # Fields could be set only from integers
+    # Fields can be set only from integers
     >>> frame.SrcAddrMode = fr2.SrcAddrMode
     Traceback (most recent call last):
     ...